datchung/css-responsive-menu/README.md

 </p>

 <p>
     In larger browser windows, the menu items are shown horizontally.
-In smaller browser windows, menu items are hidden until the 'menu' is clicked.
+In smaller browser windows, menu items are hidden until the 'Menu' is clicked.
 </p>

 <h2>Getting Started</h2>